enricsng/Data-Driven-World.github.io/_Notes/Logistic_Regression.md

 $$p(x) = \frac{1}{1 + e^{-z(x)}}$$

 where $z$ is a function of $x$.
-What should be this $z$ function.
+What should be this $z$ function?
 We can then use our linear model of a straight line and transform it into a logistic function if we use the following transformation.

 $$z(x) = \beta_0 x_0 + \beta_1 x_1$$